Privacy Policy and Informed Consent

 -

-Manage administrative records related to services delivered
+Manage administrative records

-11. How I Protect Your Information
+13. How I Protect and Store Your Information

 -